Potted Peppers For A Winter Harvest: 5 Easy Tips

 chives' root ball

 Roots of plants growing in the garden can explore quite a distance from the stem for the nutrients they need.
 In a pot, however, roots are restricted to what’s available in the potting soil.
 Therefore, we need to regularly provide small amounts of nutrients as growth warrants.
+Most plants thrive when quite potbound as long as they have the nutrients they need.

 An oversupply of nutrient salts in the soil draws water out of the roots, causing a condition frequently referred to as “burning the roots”.
 Overfertilized plants soon wilt and most die.
+If you think you’ve applied too much fertilizer, flush 1-2 gallons of clear water through the soil.
+Collect the leachate, add more water, and use it on plants in the garden.

 Avoid fertilizing plants if the soil is very dry.
 Water, and then fertilize a day or two later.
 Some nutrients in a fertilizer solution can be absorbed when sprayed on the foliage.